NathanielJS1541/LaTeX_Template/CONTRIBUTING.md

 The following scopes are defined for this repository:

-- `release`: Changes to the CI system the affect release builds.
+- `release`: Changes in preparation for release, i.e. version bumps.
 - `config`: Changes to configuration files used by the CI system.
 - `figures`: Addition or changes to figures included in the document.